crispinprojects/gtk4-simple-calendar/README.md

 ## Testing

-I have tested GKK4 Simple Calendar using Debian 12 Xfce, Debian 12 Budgie and Debian 12 GNOME.
+I have tested GKK4 Simple Calendar using Debian 12 GNOME, Debian 12 Budgie and the latest Ubuntu.

+This Calendar has been developed using GTK 4.8 (Debian 12) and so does include functions that I know are going to be depreciated in GTK 4.12 and beyond.
+One such example is gtk_css_provider_load_from_data which is being depreciated and replaced  with gtk_css_provider_load_from_string.

 ## Versioning